jones-semicolon/wordle/README.md

 <p align="center">
   <a href="#possible-updates">Possible Updates</a> •
-  <a href="#credits">Credits</a> •
+  <a href="#credits">Credits</a>
 </p>

 ## Possible Updates

 * Hard Mode
   - Any revealed hints must be used in subsequent guesses.
-* Dark Mode
-* Dektop Keyboard
-  - Desktop Users don't need to click the tiles to write a word.
 * Number of Letters
-  - The number of letters can be change up to 5-10 letters.
+  - The number of letters can be change up to 4-10 letters.
 * Number of Tries
-  - The number of tries can be change up to 10-20 Tries.
+  - The number of tries can be change up to 4-10 Tries.
 * Wordle Generator
   - Challenge a friend with any word from 4 to 11 letters.